freqtrade/freqtrade/README.md

 [![Coverage Status](https://coveralls.io/repos/github/gcarq/freqtrade/badge.svg?branch=develop&service=github)](https://coveralls.io/github/gcarq/freqtrade?branch=develop)
 [![Maintainability](https://api.codeclimate.com/v1/badges/5737e6d668200b7518ff/maintainability)](https://codeclimate.com/github/gcarq/freqtrade/maintainability)

+## First of all, this is a fork!

+Basically I required a lot more features than the awesome default freqtrade version has to offer and since pull requests always take longer than exspected or the standard disagreements.
+I decided to maintain on main branch for my changes, called wohlgemuth, which is incidentally my last name and have a ton of little branches, with added features.

+This basically allows people to use my version, or to easily merge changes into their forks or make PR's against the main repo, which is the best of both works.

+This reminds of the Torvalds kernel vs the Cox kernel...

+## Back to what this is actually about

 Simple High frequency trading bot for crypto currencies designed to support multi exchanges and be controlled via Telegram.